beescuit9510/frontend-interview/abc.md

 	so that we do not re-create the same function every time component re-renders

-	when we pass a function to a child component every time the parent component re-renders, we also re-create functions so when we pass a function as a prop and it leads to re-rendering of a child component as well.
+	when we pass a function to an optimized child component every time the parent component re-renders, we also re-create functions so when we pass a function as a prop and it leads to re-rendering of a memoized child component as well.

 	in such cases, we can use useCallback to prevent unnecessary re-renders.